The 5 Python Skills You Need Before You Study Machine Learning

 If you haven't done much machine learning, you might be asking yourself "why do I need to know data visualization?"

 The truth is, data visualization is important for almost every part of the machine learning workflow.
-(In fact, data visualization is important for almost every part of the data science workflow.)

 At least, you'll need data visualization for: